What the Options Market Tells Us About Roku

 Roku enables consumers to stream television programming.
 It has more than 80 million streaming households and provided well over 100 billion streaming hours in 2023.
 Roku is the top streaming operating system in the US, reaching more than half of broadband households, according to the company.
 Roku's OS is built into streaming devices and televisions that Roku sells and on connected televisions from other manufacturers that license Roku's name and software.
 Roku also operates the Roku Channel, a free, ad-supported streaming television platform that offers a mix of on-demand and live television programming.
 Roku generates revenue primarily from selling devices, licensing, and advertising, and it receives fees from subscription streaming platforms that sell subscriptions through Roku.

-Following our analysis of the options activities associated with Roku, we pivot to a closer look at the company's own performance.

-Where Is Roku Standing Right Now?
-Currently trading with a volume of 1,536,708, the ROKU's price is up by 0.58%, now at $76.33.
-RSI readings suggest the stock is currently may be overbought.
-Anticipated earnings release is in 23 days.
-Professional Analyst Ratings for Roku
+Roku's Current Market Status With a trading volume of 2,206,468, the price of ROKU is up by 1.29%, reaching $78.37.
+Current RSI values indicate that the stock is may be approaching overbought.
+Next earnings report is scheduled for 19 days from now.
+What The Experts Say On Roku

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $97.6.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $92.8.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * In a cautious move, an analyst from Benchmark downgraded its rating to Buy, setting a price target of $105. * An analyst from Needham has revised its rating downward to Buy, adjusting the price target to $100. * An analyst from Wolfe Research upgraded its action to Outperform with a price target of $93. * An analyst from Macquarie persists with their Outperform rating on Roku, maintaining a target price of $90. * In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $100.
+Click here for access. * Maintaining their stance, an analyst from Citigroup continues to hold a Neutral rating for Roku, targeting a price of $77. * Consistent in their evaluation, an analyst from Macquarie keeps a Outperform rating on Roku with a target price of $90. * Maintaining their stance, an analyst from JP Morgan continues to hold a Overweight rating for Roku, targeting a price of $92. * An analyst from Benchmark downgraded its action to Buy with a price target of $105. * Reflecting concerns, an analyst from Needham lowers its rating to Buy with a new price target of $100.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Roku with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Roku options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.